Friday, 6 November 2009

 I was confident about the work I submitted, but there is always a doubt on whether the judges will take the time to look carefully, come close, really close.
 Among more than a thousand works will they spot my rather small portrait?

-Please do take the time to look closely at the painting too by visiting my website page and clicking on the picture for a high resolution image.
+Please do take the time to look closely at the painting by visiting my website page and clicking on the picture for a high resolution image.

 Wednesday, 16 September 2009